dribnet/purvs/README.md

 UPDATE

 Still trying to decide what path I want to go down with this projet, still trying out new things and bits of code but really enjoying the layering, still not certain on the colour scheme.

+UPDATE

+I've think I've come to a colour scheme that I really like, as with my shapes I wanted to have a bit more layering with it, so added the bluer shade to background, so my layers become blue (background), pink(horizontal noise lines), white(dots), pink(circles) and white (circles outlines) again.
+I'll now move on to starting my landscape.
+Still deciding on ideas for that so I'll see where that takes me.